 Year 12 Geography and Biology

-· Other year twelve students have an opportunity to participate in an outdoor pursuit’s leadership camp based in Waikouaiti with activities which include mountain biking, flat water kayaking and abseiling.
+Other year twelve students have an opportunity to participate in an outdoor pursuit’s leadership camp based in Waikouaiti with activities which include mountain biking, stand-up paddle board, waka ama and abseiling.

 Year 13 Physical Education

 This is a five-day cross country skiing experience on the Wairou Snow Farm in the Cardrona Valley near Wanaka.
 Students learn a range of skiing techniques, go on short ski tours, learn to build and sleep in snow caves, develop resilience, and enjoy living in a snow environment.
 For many it is the trip of a lifetime and it is also part of the NCEA Level 3 Physical Education course.

 There are opportunities for senior students to participate in a personal development and leadership program.
 Students have come back with new skills, fresh outlook in life, energetic, positive and resilient.

 Whole School Ski and Snowboard Trip